GigaCheck: Detecting LLM-generated Content via Object-Centric Span Localization: Abstract

 \section{Abstract}

-With the increasing quality and spread of LLM-based assistants, the amount of artificially generated content is growing rapidly.
-In many cases and tasks, such texts are already indistinguishable from those written by humans, and the quality of generation tends to only increase.
-At the same time, detection methods are developing more slowly, making it challenging to prevent misuse of these technologies.
+With the increasing quality and spread of LLM assistants, the amount of generated content is growing rapidly.
+In many cases and tasks, such texts are already indistinguishable from those written by humans, and the quality of generation continues to increase.
+At the same time, detection methods are advancing more slowly than generation models, making it challenging to prevent misuse of generative AI technologies.
+We propose \ModelName, a dual-strategy framework for AI-generated text detection.
+At the document level, we leverage the representation learning of fine-tuned LLMs to discern authorship with high data efficiency.
+At the span level, we introduce a novel structural adaptation that treats generated text segments as "objects."
+By integrating a DETR-like vision model with linguistic encoders, we achieve precise localization of AI intervals, effectively transferring the robustness of visual object detection to the textual domain.
+Experimental results across three classification and three localization benchmarks confirm the robustness of our approach.
+The shared fine-tuned backbone delivers strong accuracy in both scenarios, highlighting the generalization power of the learned embeddings.
+Moreover, we successfully demonstrate that visual detection architectures like DETR are not limited to pixel space, effectively generalizing to the localization of generated text spans.
+To ensure reproducibility and foster further research, we publicly release our source code.

-In this work, we investigate the task of generated text detection by proposing the \ModelName.
-Our research explores two approaches: (i) distinguishing human-written texts from LLM-generated ones, and (ii) detecting LLM-generated intervals in Human-Machine collaborative texts.
-For the first task, our approach utilizes a general-purpose LLM, leveraging its extensive language abilities to fine-tune efficiently for the downstream task of LLM-generated text detection, achieving high performance even with limited data.
-For the second task, we propose a novel approach that combines computer vision and natural language processing techniques.
-Specifically, we use a fine-tuned general-purpose LLM in conjunction with a DETR-like detection model, adapted from computer vision, to localize artificially generated intervals within text.

-We evaluate the \ModelName\ on five classification datasets with English texts and three datasets designed for Human-Machine collaborative text analysis.
-Our results demonstrate that \ModelName\ outperforms previous methods, even in out-of-distribution settings, establishing a strong baseline across all datasets.